-You can see from this how your own fitness levels plays such a great part in how often you do cardio.
+You can see from this that your own fitness levels play such a great part in how often you workout.

-More intense cardio, or HIIT exercises, will put your body in fat burning mode for hours!
+More intense HIIT exercises for weight loss will put your body in fat-burning mode for hours!

 Here’s the best part – you only need to do it two or three times a week.